moar-things/inspector-remote/README.md

 This package exports the following properties:

 * `version` - the version of the package
-* `supportsLocal` - a boolean which indicates whether local sessions can be created

-Local sessions can only be created if the Node.js runtime supports the `inspector` package.

 This package exports the following function: